-Executive Committee ("EC").
+Executive Committee.
 The EC is authorized by the Board of Directors to assist the CEO in the general supervision of the business of the Company.
 Specifically, the EC will (i) provide to the CEO advice and counsel, subject matter expertise, and recommendations as requested, and (ii) through its subcommittees, facilitate the evaluation and decision-making on routine cross-functional matters, and assist management in the fulfillment of management's duties related to specific risks.
-The EC has established the following sub-committees to assist in fulfilling its duties.
+The EC has established the following subcommittees to assist in fulfilling its duties.

 - Enterprise Risk Committee ("ERC").
 The ERC provides independent oversight and monitoring of the risk and control environment.
 The ERC is jointly accountable to the Financial Risk Committee and the Operational and Compliance Risk Committee of the Board of Directors and provides for escalation accordingly. - Credit Committee.
-The Credit Committee is responsible for credit and counterparty risk, product pricing, and credit and collections operations. - Operational Risk Committee ("ORC").
-The ORC is the oversight body for risk related to inadequate or failed internal processes, people, and systems or from external events.
-It also reviews information technology risk and regulatory and legal risks. - Asset and Liability Committee ("ALCO").
-ALCO is responsible for the strategy, processes, and authorities with which the Bank's interest rate risk, liquidity, and capital adequacy are managed.
+The Credit Committee is responsible for credit and counterparty risk, product pricing, and credit and collections operations. - Operational and Compliance Risk Committee.
+The OCRC is the oversight body for the identification, assessment, remediation, measurement, and reporting of operational and compliance risks. - Asset and Liability Committee ("ALCO").
+ALCO is responsible for the strategy, processes, and authorities with which the Bank's interest rate risk, liquidity, and capital adequacy are managed. - · Policy Management Committee ("PMC") The PMC is responsible for the effective and efficient administration of the Company's policies, standards, and procedures.